MCJack123/craftos2-plugins/README.md

 # craftos2-plugins
 This repository contains a number of small plugins for CraftOS-PC.
 These were previously in separate Gists, but were moved here to consolidate them into one repository as well as to provide built versions.

+You can download pre-built versions of these plugins for Windows in `x64-windows`.

 ## ccemux
 The CCEmuX plugin as included with CraftOS-PC.
 This repo will only contain a mirror of the original file in the CraftOS-PC repo.